 Serving up ramen, vibrant rice dishes, homemade Ggyoza and an extensive plant-based range.
 All paired with carefully selected cocktails, sake and wines.

 Discover the finest restaurants in Leeds, alongside upcoming events and exclusive offers.

 Boy, are we spoilt for choice if you’re looking for the best restaurants in Leeds.
 But hey, what a nice problem to have.
 Whether you’re heading out for a casual dinner with friends, grabbing a bite after work, a special date, or a family weekend refuel, we’ve got you covered throughout this Northern food hub.

-The top restaurants in Leeds aren’t all flashy decor and waiters in smock aprons.
+The top restaurants aren’t all flashy decor and waiters in smock aprons.
 A few on the list are even perhaps better known for their coffee than their food offering.
 However, the following mouth-watering lineup will guarantee you original menus, brilliant service, and delectable surroundings.

 Our pick of the best restaurants in Leeds features Masterchef finalists in the kitchen, Michelin plates in the guide, and even a star over the door.
 With a thriving independent scene celebrating local flavours and true Yorkshire spirit, Leeds is definitely a dining destination worth travelling for.

 When to go: On a romantic night away

 Dakota Bar and Grill within the luxury boutique city centre hotel oozes sex appeal.
 Hollywood icons gracing the dark walls, velvet furnishings and leather booths perfect for sipping a glass or two of their Billecart Salmon house Champagne.
 The menu is a grown-up take on the classics, and you won’t want to miss their famous steaks cooked in a flash over hot coals.
 Chateaubriand for two?